ccloops/13-14-Relational-Modeling/lab-catherine/README.md

 ##### `forest-router.js`

 forest-router.js requires in the Router object from express, the jsonParser, http-errors, the logger module  and forest.js.
 Inside the module, there are functions declared for forestRouter.post, forestRouter.get, forestRouter.delete, and forestRouter.put.
 These methods each handle their corresponding method and send the appropriate response based on the input.
 The forestRouter is exporting a new Router instance.
+Additionally, I set up a get all forests route with pagination that returns an array of forests.

 #### Model Module